dcxSt/computational_methods_phys512/pset03/README.md

 # Problem 3

+The code for this problem is in `least_squares.py`

 *We’ll do a linear least-squares fit to some real data in this prob- lem.
 Look at the file dish zenith.txt.
 This contains photogrammetry data for a prototype telescope dish.
 Photogrammetry attempts to reconstruct surfaces by working out the 3-dimensional positions of targets from many pictures (as an aside, the algorithms behind photogrammetry are another fun least-squares- type problem, but beyond the scope of this class).
 The end result is that dish zenith.txt contains the (x,y,z) positions in mm of a few hundred targets placed on the dish.
 The ideal telescope dish should be a rotationally symmetric paraboloid.
 We will try to measure the shape of that paraboloid, and see how well we did.*

 *(a) Helpfully, I have oriented the points in the file so that the dish is pointing in the +z direction (in the general problem, you would have to fit for direction the dish is pointing in as well, but we will skip that here).
 For a rotationally symmetric paraboloid, we know that*